DallanQ/lost_ruins_of_arnak/QA.md

 [artifact-buying](https://boardgamegeek.com/thread/2817517/artifact-buying)

 > When you buy artifact you get to use it for free (without tablet).
-Does this artifact action has to be performed immediately when you buy it or you can save this free action for beter moment later?
+Does this artifact action has to be performed immediately when you buy it?
+Or you can save this free action for beter moment later?

 You must use the artifact's effect immediately when you acquire it.
 The rulebook on page 12, "Buy a card", state that you "have the option to immediately resolve its effect."
 If you want to wait to use it, you'll need to wait to buy it, but that could risk someone else purchasing it first.

 [buying-tiles-at-the-top-of-the-temple](https://boardgamegeek.com/thread/2673260/buying-tiles-at-the-top-of-the-temple)

-> Do I have to work my way up this tree or I could buy any tile if I can pay the right costs?
-I assume one could buy the best tile right away.
+> Do I have to work my way up this tree?
+Or I could buy any tile if I can pay the right costs?

 Once you are in the temple you can buy any tile you like.
 You must be at the top of the research track to buy temple tiles, and you can purchase as many tiles of the same kind as you like during the game, but only one tile per action.
 (Rulebook, page 14: "If you choose to research with your magnifying glass when it is already in the Lost Temple, instead of paying to advance the token, you pay to take 1 temple tile from any one of the stacks.")